 - He is a good-looking young man.

-- It’s a sugar-free chewing gum.
+- It’s sugar-free chewing gum.

 - They are long-distance lorry drivers.